SalvationDevelopment/YGOSalvation-Server/readme.md

   - Set `ADMIN_SERVER_USERNAME=<string>` and `ADMIN_SERVER_PASSWORD=<string>` based on a "Server" Permission level user in the admin.
   - Set `ADMIN_SERVER_URL` if connecting to a centralized hub, (staging, production), default should suffice for local development
   - Set `ADMIN_SERVER_LOCAL` to false if using external admin server.
+  - Set `DEFIANT` to disable safety controls that force deployer to configure the server correctly.
+Do not enable this unless you know what you are doing.
 To run the system use `node server`.
 This will create a version of the system on your desktop at http://localhost.

 ## Licensing